tayloraburgess/django-chat/README.md

 3. `daphne chat.asgi:channel_layer`

-4. Start as many workers as you like with `python manage.py runworker`, depending on your preference &  environment's threading capabilites (but probaby minimum 2)
+4. Start as many workers as you like with `python manage.py runworker`, depending on your preference &  environment's threading capabilities (but probably minimum 2)

 5. Navigate to `localhost:8000`

 ### Using the app

 This app is designed to be deployed & served to remote clients, and tracks those clients (i.e. logged-in users) across browser sessions.
-So, to test the app's messaging capabilites locally, you'll need to create multiple users and log those users into different browser sessions (you could do this using Chrome's incognito mode or something similar, or separate browsers).
+So, to test the app's messaging capabilities locally, you'll need to create multiple users and log those users into different browser sessions (you could do this using Chrome's incognito mode, something similar, or separate browsers).
 To create the users, you can either:

-- Navigate directly to `localhost:8000` and selecting 'Create Account'
+- Navigate to `localhost:8000` and select 'Create Account'

 - Navigate directly to `localhost:8000/new_user`